-Photography exhibits will be judged consultatively Friday, July 27, 8:00 a.m. to 11:30 a.m.
-Exhibitors must be present during the judging to present their exhibits and visit with the judge OR have a representative preferably a parent or leader with a written description of project no longer than one (1) typed, double spaced page per project prepared by the 4-Her.
+Photography exhibits will be judged consultatively Friday, July 26, 8:00 a.m. to 11:30 a.m.
+Exhibitors must be present during the judging to present their exhibits and visit with the judge OR have a representative preferably a guardian or leader with a written description of project no longer than one (1) typed, double spaced page per project prepared by the 4-H member.

 - Photographs exhibited must be the result of the current year's project work by the club member.
 All photos except 4 picture exhibit must be no larger than 8" x 10" and no smaller than 7" x 9". - 2.
-Photos are to be mounted across the narrow (11inch) dimension of an 11" x 12.5" sheet of matte board (available from the Extension Office) with the top edge of the print 1 inch below the top of the mount.
+Photos are to be mounted across the narrow (11inch) dimension of an 11" x 12.5" sheet of matte board (board available at Extension office \$1.25) with the top edge of the print 1 inch below the top of the mount.
 A permanent mount should be made, using photographic adhesive such as a permanent spray adhesive.
 Do not use double sided tape or rubber cement.
 Remove the white border from the enlargement before mounting.
-The sides of the print must be equal distance from the two sides of the mount.
-Improperly mounted photos will be penalized. - 3.
-The exhibitor's entry form must be completed and placed in a two-gallon self-sealing plastic bag with the exhibit, bags available at Extension office. - 4.
+The sides of the print must be equal distance from the sides of the mount.
+Improperly mounted photos will be penalized.
+Visual instructions available at Extension office. - 3.
+Photo should be protected with clear bags available (.25) at Extension office or with two-gallon Ziploc bag. - 4.
 No lettering (including dates) will be permitted on the front of the mount or on the pictures.
 No underlay or borders are to be used. - 5.
-Each exhibitor's name, photo class, extension district plus county, and location where the photograph was taken should be written on the back of the mount. - 6.
+Each exhibitor's name, photo class, and extension district (Wildcat) plus county, should be written on the back of the mount. - 6.
 Photographs taken with a digital camera and having no more adjustments than exposure, color intensity or correction, one click filter effects, red eye removal, cropping, dodging and burning should be entered in the standard color or black and white classes.
-HDR (High-Dynamic-Range) photos are to be entered in the standard photo class. - 7.
-Digital images that have had objects added or removed, filter effects applied or black & white combined with color object or are sepia must be entered in the color photo class. - Photos with live subject(s) on railroad right away or taken from railroad right of way property will not be displayed and will be disqualified and not judged. - 9.
-Copyright protections must be observed.
-A photo of a registered trademarked item such as a Coke Cola bottle is not considered an infringement.
-It is only an infringement if that person tries to profit by selling the bottle picture.
-However, a photo of a copyrighted work of art is considered an infringement on copyright law.
-For more information see https://www.extension.istate.edu/4hfiles/StateFair/SFDocuments/SF1UseofCopyrightV1010401.pdf - 10.
+HDR (High-Dynamic-Range) photos are to be entered in the standard photo class. - The black and white classes are for black and white prints only.
+Monochromatic prints, including sepia prints are considered color photos and must be entered in the appropriate color photo class. - 8.
+Photos with live subject(s) on railroad right away or taken from railroad right of way property will not be displayed and will be disqualified. - 9.
+Copyright protections must be observed. - 10.
 Each exhibitor will be limited to 6 entries, no more than 2 per class.

-- 192. 4-picture exhibit.
-Four pictures ($3 \frac{1}{2}$ " x 5" or 4' x 6") untouched, not enlarged, mounted on 11" x 12 $\frac{1}{2}$ " matte board.
-Must include one picture of a building, one of a person, one landscape shot and one picture of an animal. - 193.
-Color photo taken by 4-H member. - 194.
-Black and white photo taken by 4-H member - 195.
+- 191. 4-picture exhibit.
+Four pictures (3 1⁄2" x 5" or 4' x 6") untouched, not enlarged, mounted on 11" x 12 1⁄2" matte board.
+Must include one picture of a building, one of a person, one landscape shot and one picture of an animal. - 192.
+Color photo taken by 4-H member. - 193.
+Black and white photo taken by 4-H member - 194.
 Digital Composite Image